chnm/model-articles/content/articles/blocknewman.md

 this opening paragraph to better convey the excitement of some of our findings.
-I suspect that, with such new methodologies, I was wary about stepping too far away from what I could prove to adopt a more conversational or even slightly polemic authorial voice.
+I suspect that, with such new methodologies, I was wary about stepping too far away from what I could prove to adopt a more conversational, or even slightly polemical, authorial voice.
 {{% /notation %}}

 The amount of scholarship on women and gender within the historical